webetk/webetk.github.io/README.md

-# My Project
+# WEBETK

 ## Introduction

-My project is a web application that allows users to create and share recipes.
+WEBETK is a web application that allows users to create and share recipes.
 Users can browse recipes created by others, save their favorite recipes, and even create their own.
+(BETA)

 ## Technologies Used

 The project is built using the following technologies:

-- React
+- HTML
-- Node.js
+- JS
 - MongoDB
 - Bootstrap